jgdigitaljedi/joeyDb/readme.md

 ## TODOS
-- finish everything needed for games to work
-- seed games
-- create accessory models and methods
-- create clone models and methods
-- create collectibles models and methods
-- create hardware models and methods
 - hookup to homeControl app to use instead of diskDB implementation
 - security
 - deploy to DO droplet CICD